Sandites split baseball series with defending 6A champion Owasso; Mitchell Smith selected for All-State wrestling

 Wrestling

-The Lady Sandites powerlifting team took fifth place at the OGPCA State Championship meet with two placers.
+The Sandites powerlifting team took fifth place at the OGPCA State Championship meet with two placers.

 Jaden Jordan finished as runner-up at heavyweight, placing fourth in squat (370) and bench (160), while setting the OGPCA State Meet record in deadlift at 420 pounds.